Healthy positivity in Islam

 Not because everything is certain,

-but because you are steady.
+but because you are steady, confident and ready for whatever comes.

 Real-Life Metaphor #2: The Honest Doctor